InZOI: Marketing

 InZOI was first unveiled through a gameplay demo at G-STAR 2023, providing a first look at the character creation, build and city edit modes, world environment, weather, and gameplay.
-As part of Krafton's showcase at the 2024 Gamescom, an InZoi booth featured a demo of the game.
+As part of Krafton's showcase at the 2024 Gamescom, an InZOI booth featured a demo of the game.
 People who participated received fake employee badges with their names and avatars created in game.
-The booth also marketed their collaboration with Samsung Display, with 13 of their concept products being recreated in InZoi.
+The booth also marketed their collaboration with Samsung Display, with 13 of their concept products being recreated in InZOI.
 The booth was made to resemble the fictional AR COMPANY, alongside a large recreation of Psycat—a prominent character in promotional material for the game.

-In May 2024, Krafton held a contest on CONNECT, a digital fashion platform by CLO Virtual Fashion, in which participants could submit designs for a chance at prize money and the use of their assets in InZoi.
+In May 2024, Krafton held a contest on CONNECT, a digital fashion platform by CLO Virtual Fashion, in which participants could submit designs for a chance at prize money and the use of their assets in InZOI.
 15 winners were selected in various categories.
-InZoi Character Studio, a character creation program, was released on 20 August 2024 on Steam for a limited time, reaching 18,000 concurrent players at one point.
+InZOI Character Studio, a character creation program, was released on 20 August 2024 on Steam for a limited time, reaching 18,000 concurrent players at one point.
 The game features in-game product placements from various real-world brands, such as Samsung Electronics, Samsung Display, LG Electronics, and Hyundai Motor.

 Reception

-Critics and players widely praised InZOI's visual presentation and character creation tools.
+Critics praised InZOI's visual presentation and character creation tools.
 GameSpot described the game as "gorgeous, innovative, and brimming with potential," noting its "mind-blowing" visual quality and "stunning" character creator.
 The game's use of Unreal Engine 5 was particularly highlighted, with reviewers noting the photorealistic graphics and detailed character models.
 The building and customization tools received significant praise.
 Game Rant noted that the character creation process was "nothing short of incredible" and that the building tools offered "extensive options" that would appeal to fans of life simulation games.
 The ability to customize city elements, including weather, traffic, and environmental details, was highlighted as a unique feature that distinguished it from competitors.

-Despite visual praise, critics identified significant gameplay and content limitations.
+Critics identified significant gameplay and content limitations.
 GameSpot's review noted that while the game was "impressive, immersive, and brimming with potential," it suffered from "sterility and lifelessness" that made it difficult to find enjoyable.
-GamesRadar+ described the game as feeling "like a soulless imitation of the worst parts of The Sims," criticizing the lack of meaningful interaction between characters.
+GamesRadar+ described the game as feeling "like a soulless imitation of the worst parts of The Sims", criticizing the lack of meaningful interaction between characters.

-In May 2025, the game received an increase in negative user reviews in response to Krafton's announcement regarding the use of generative AI in InZOI.
+In May 2025, the game received negative user reviews in response to Krafton's announcement regarding the use of generative AI in InZOI.